oatw/luda/site/markdown/_general/introduction.md

 Dom elements and event listeners maintained in component helpers are cached by the kernel engine when necessary.
-Caches are updated or removed automatically when component dom tree changed.
+Caches are updated or removed automatically when component dom tree mutated.

 #### Automatic Proxy Creating For Accessing Components Safely